-Effective

-Month

-Year

-I have read all documentation pertaining to the Athletic Handbook for Columbus County Schools.

-I understand my job description as explained to me by the Athletic Director and Superintendent's Designee.

-I accept all responsibilities for my actions while representing my assigned school and Columbus County Schools' athletic expectations, with relevance to rules, conduct, and as related to Columbus County Schools Board Policy.

-Signature of Employee
+Effective Date Month Year I have read all documentation pertaini Schools. ng to the Athletic Handbo ok for Columbus County I understand my job description as explain Designee. ned to me by the Athletic Dir rector and Superintendent's I accept all responsibilities for my action County Schools' athletic expectations, Columbus County Schools Board Policy. with relevance to rules, c 9 Signature of Employee Signature of Princi pal Date Date

-Signature of Principal